Pylons/pyramid/docs/narr/templates.rst

 =========

-A :term:`template` is a file on disk which can be used to render dynamic data provided by a :term:`view`.  :mod:`pyramid` offers a number of ways to perform templating tasks out of the box, and provides add-on templating support through a set of bindings packages.
+A :term:`template` is a file on disk which can be used to render dynamic data provided by a :term:`view`.  :app:`Pyramid` offers a number of ways to perform templating tasks out of the box, and provides add-on templating support through a set of bindings packages.

-Out of the box, :mod:`pyramid` provides templating via the :term:`Chameleon` and :term:`Mako` templating libraries. :term:`Chameleon` provides support for two different types of templates: :term:`ZPT` templates and text templates.
+Out of the box, :app:`Pyramid` provides templating via the :term:`Chameleon` and :term:`Mako` templating libraries. :term:`Chameleon` provides support for two different types of templates: :term:`ZPT` templates and text templates.

-Before discussing how built-in templates are used in detail, we'll discuss two ways to render templates within :mod:`pyramid` in general: directly, and via renderer configuration.
+Before discussing how built-in templates are used in detail, we'll discuss two ways to render templates within :app:`Pyramid` in general: directly, and via renderer configuration.

 .. index::